 CME Group (NASDAQ:CME) is one of the world's largest exchanges for financial instruments.
 It's best-known for options, futures, and other derivatives contracts on a diverse mix of things from basic agricultural goods to stock indexes to currencies and interest rates.
-Back in 2017, CME announced an exchange for options on Bitcoin and, in early 2020, it expanded to futures contracts on Bitcoin.
-Most recently, it announced that futures on Ether (the token on the Ethereum network) would be available starting February 2021 -- thereby bringing risk-management tools to the world's most recognizable cryptocurrencies.
+In 2017, CME announced an exchange for options on Bitcoin, and, in early 2020, it expanded to futures contracts on Bitcoin.
+Most recently, it announced that futures on Ether (the token on the Ethereum network) would be available starting in February 2021 -- bringing risk-management tools to the world's most recognizable cryptocurrencies.

 Besides giving you an ownership stake in a leading global financial assets exchange (one with a history of slow and steady growth since market trading volume averages higher over time), CME stock also pays out a dividend.
-As of this writing, the company pays $0.85 per share each quarter, good for an annual dividend yield of 1.8% as of mid-January.
-And from 2011 to 2020, the quarterly payout increased more than 200%, not including a number of special one-time payouts to shareholders along the way, including a special $2.50-per-share payout on Jan.
-13, 2021.
+As of this writing, the company pays $0.85 per share each quarter, good for an annual dividend yield of 1.8%.
+And, from 2011 to 2020, the quarterly payout increased more than 200%, not including a number of special one-time payouts to shareholders, including a special $3.25-per-share payout in January.

-Of course, all the preceding stocks are far from pure plays in cryptocurrency.
+Of course, the preceding stocks are far from pure-plays in cryptocurrency.
 Nevertheless, all three could be big beneficiaries if blockchain technology and cryptocurrencies continue to increase in prevalence and use -- which, in turn, could boost their dividend payouts.
 For investors looking for passive income from digital currencies, they deserve to be part of the conversation.